DHTMLX/docs-suite/docs/grid/usage.md

 - `data` - (*function*) a function for filtering or modifying row data; returning `null` excludes the row from the final file
 - `spans` - (*function*) a function to handle cell merging (spans); returning `null` ignores the span in the export
 - `typeConfig` - (*object*) an object containing unique settings for the specific format (filenames, delimiters, themes)
-- **Grid properties** - any Grid property that should be overridden (e.g., `headerRowHeight`) set as a `key:value` pair, where the *key* is the property name and the *value* is the property value to be applied only to the exported state
+- **Grid properties** - any Grid property that should be overridden (for example, `headerRowHeight`) set as a `key:value` pair, where the *key* is the property name and the *value* is the property value to be applied only to the exported state

 #### Example 1: Conditional filtering and formatting